-Amisos, otherwise known as Samsunta by the Greeks, is today’s Samsun, a city situated on the western shoreline of Pontus, in today’s Turkey.
-The name Samsunta is derived from Amisos; Eis Amison (towards Amisos) -> s’Amison -> s’Amson -> Samsun.
+Amisos, otherwise known as Samsunta by Greeks, is today’s Samsun, a city situated on the shoreline of the historic region of Pontus, in today’s Turkey.
+The name Samsunta is derived from Amisos; Eis Amison (towards Amisos) -> s’Amison -> s’Amson -> Samsunta.
 There are also other variants of the name including; Simisso (Genoese), Aminsos (Byzantine) and Misso (Roman).
 The Turks today call it Samsun.

-History tells us that the city was colonised by Ionians of Sinope or the Miletians in the 8th century BC.
+The city was colonised by the Ionians of Sinope or the Miletians in the 8th century BC.
 Due to its location it played an important role both politically and economically during the Hellenistic, Roman and Byzantine periods.
 The city was also one of Mithradates’ major cities.

-The town reached its trade and economic peak when the population of the region started neglecting the cultivation of products such as wheat, grains and grapes, and began working exclusively on the cultivation of tobacco.
+The town reached its trade and economic peak when the population of the region started working exclusively in the cultivation of tobacco.
 The quality of tobacco in the Amisos region is the best in all of Turkey.
 Within 30-40 years the Greek population of Amisos not only increased in number but also grew in economic wealth.
 Amisos was to also attract many Europeans primarily due to its monopoly in tobacco trade.

-By 1910, the Greeks, Armenians or Franks controlled no fewer than 142 of the town’s 156 businesses and 85% of the share of the Bafran tobacco market.
-The once insignificant Turkish town had now been transformed into a transit destination point for European goods which were to be transported to the interior of Anatolia, as well as the point where local products were to be exported to Europe.
+By 1910, the Greeks, Armenians, or Franks controlled no fewer than 142 of the town’s 156 businesses and 85% of the share of the Bafran tobacco market.1 The once insignificant Anatolian town had now been transformed into a transit destination point for European goods for transport to the Anatolian interior, as well as the point from where local products was exported to Europe.
 This gives an indication as to how the town grew economically and politically towards the end of the 19th and the beginning of the 20th centuries.

 The catholic church Mater Dolorosa of Samsun.

-After 1914 the Greek and Armenian populations were to dwindle considerably due to the organised death marches and other methods used by the Turks during the Greek and Armenian Genocides.
-The Christian populations were to suffer extreme hardships over a period spanning almost a decade (1914-1923).
+After 1914 the Greek and Armenian populations was to dwindle considerably due to organised death marches and other methods used by Ottoman or Kemalist authorities during the Greek and Armenian Genocides.
+The Christian populations suffered extreme hardships over a period spanning almost a decade (1914-1923).
 Of the 20,000 Greeks few managed to survive the genocide.
-Those who did were forcibly sent to Athens, Pireaus, Salonica and other destinations in Greece as part of the Exchange of Populations.
+Those who did were sent to Athens, Pireaus, Salonica and other destinations in Greece as part of the Exchange of Populations.

-It’s worth noting the Greek community’s achievements in education and communal life which was more advanced than that of the Armenian and Turkish population.
+It’s worth noting the Greek community’s achievements in education and communal life up until then.

 In 1914, the town comprised a kindergarten with 500 children, a 7-grade primary school (400 students) a high school (200 students) as well as a 7-grade girl’s school (400 students).